vygr/ChrysaLisp/docs/TASKS.md

 ## Does the OS even exist...

-I was going to say that the system is an emergent OS.... but that leads to a whole pile of other discussions ...
+I was going to say that the system is an emergent OS... but that leads to a whole pile of other discussions.

-Are you trying to tell me, the OS and Network just emerges from the interactions....
-YES.
+Are you trying to tell me, the OS and Network just emerges from the interactions...
+YES !

 This was something that hit me back when I coded Onslaught on the ST/Amiga...
 The entire game was an emergent effect of the sprite rules.